Ash1912/Rapifuzz-Technical-Assessment/README.md

 This project is licensed under the MIT License.

-For Further Contacts mail to ashishmishra19122000@gmail.com
+## Contact

+For further inquiries, you can reach me at ashishmishra19122000@gmail.com